djwyen/loanword-prediction/README.md

 | ラッコ | rakko | Ainu _rakko_ "sea otter" |
 | トマト | tomato | Nahuatl _tomato_ "tomato" |

 Let us examine the first borrowing, "ice cream" -> "aisu kurīmu".
-A Japanese syllable must be of the form (C)(j)V(Q/n), where C is a consonant and Q is a geminated consonant.
-The English word "ice" /aɪs/ does not conform to this syllable structure, so it is corrected to /aisu/ through the epenthesis of a /u/.
+A Japanese syllable must be of the form (C)(j)V(Q/N), where C is a consonant, Q is a geminated consonant, and N is a generic nasal.
+The English word "ice" /aɪs/ does not conform to this syllable structure due to the presence of a coda /-s/, so it is repaired to /aisu/ through the epenthesis (insertion) of a /u/.
 Note that this causes the segment /s/ to change from a final consonant to an initial consonant.

+Similarly, the English word "cream" /kɹiːm/ contains both a coda /-m/ as before, which is also repaired with epenthesis of a /u/.
+Additionally, it contains a consonant cluster /kɹ/, which is invalid in Japanese.
+The cluster is also repaired by epenthesis of a /u/.
+Several questions immediately arise: why is epenthesis of a /u/ the most common repair strategy?
+Why could it not have been a different vowel, such as /a/ or /i/?
+And why is epenthesis the strategy at all, when one could have instead deleted offending consonants and produced a form like */aɪ kīmu/?
+Why is the final m in "cream" repaired when syllable-final m is tolerated in Japanese?
+(This last question has a more ready answer: m has a place specification while the Japanese nasal generally lacks a place feature.
+But the question remains in a more abstract form: why not repair the segment by eliminating the place feature, yielding a form like */aisu kurīn/?)

 TODO finish copy